Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Introduction

 \subsection{Motivation: nearby cycles and the long intertwining functor}

-Let $G$ be a reductive group over an algebraic closed field $k$ of characteristic $0$.
+Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic $0$.
 For simplicity, we assume $[G,G]$ to be simply connected.
 Fix a pair $(B,B^-)$ of opposite Borel subgroups of $G$.
 Let ${\on{Fl}_f}$ be the flag variety of $G$, and $N,N^-$ be the unipotent radicals of $B,B^-$ respectively.
-Recall the following well-known fact:
+Recall the following well-known fact (see e.g. \cite{beilinson1983generalization} and \cite[Proposition 1.4.2]{Chen2019OnTC}):

 \begin{facts} The long-intertwining functor

 is an equivalence. \end{facts}